 Q: What are improbable facts?

 A: Improbable facts are aspects about you - experiences, beliefs, traits, skills, etc. - that seem unlikely but are true.
+These could include: facts that people wouldn’t expect to be true and/or facts that others are surprised to learn about you.
 This does not mean a list of achievements.
 Use this as a way to show a different side of you.
 And have some fun!